EthanTuning/Magpie-CMS-API/README.md

     * Note: Under Apache 2, you must set UseCanonicalName = On and ServerName.
 Otherwise, this value reflects the hostname supplied by the client, which can be spoofed.
 It is not safe to rely on this value in security-dependent contexts.

 4. Enable apache2 module thingy:
-    * sudo a2enmod rewrite && sudo service apache2 restart
+    * `sudo a2enmod rewrite && sudo service apache2 restart`

-5. In the deployment_files/ directory, follow the Readme.htaccess file instructions.
+5. In the `public_html/api/v1/deployment_files/` directory, follow the Readme.htaccess file instructions.

 6. Ensure you have PHP 7.
 In bluehost there's a web configuration tool for this.
 Latest versions of Ubuntu (18.04+) use PHP 7 by default.